MaxenceGiraud/datasets-similarity-tensorization/readme.md

 # Datasets similarity via Tensorization

-In this work we implements algorithms based on the preprint "Determining whether two datasets cluster similarly without determining the clusters" by Van Eeghem et al. [1].
+In this work we implement algorithms based on the preprint "Determining whether two datasets cluster similarly without determining the clusters" by Van Eeghem et al. [1].

 This work was an initial part of a research project by [Maxence Giraud](https://github.com/MaxenceGiraud) on "highest order clustering" supervized by [Remy Boyer](https://pro.univ-lille.fr/remy-boyer/).